Foil Packet Campfire Spinach Dip Recipe

 - Water chestnuts for some crunch

-- Make it spicier – add fresh jalapeño or red pepper flakes if you like a little heat.
+- Make it spicier by adding fresh jalapeño or red pepper flakes if you like a little heat.

 - Keep it warm – if you’re not ready to eat right away, keep the dip close to the fire on low heat to stay melty.

-- Try a cast-iron skillet – ff you have one handy, this is another great way to cook the dip over an open fire like this skillet dip.
+- Try a cast-iron skillet if you have one handy.
+This is another great way to cook the dip over an open fire, like with this skillet dip.

-- Pair it with campfire queso – want to go all in on the cheesy dips?
-Make this alongside campfire queso dip for the ultimate snack spread.
+- Pair it with campfire queso for the ultimate camping snack spread.

 Frequently Asked Questions